10 Tips to Help Improve Overall School Safety

 - Social Media Monitoring.
 While most students post non-threatening social media posts, some posts elicit harm (against the school, against others, against the student themself, etc.).
 Monitoring social media is a good way to identify threats and at-risk behaviors, including cyberbullying.

 - School Climate.
 Schools should take steps to create cultures that are inclusive, safe, and welcoming, and encourage positive connections between students and staff.
 Measures to help create a positive school climate include bullying and violence prevention, bystander intervention programs, social emotional learning programs, and training students, staff, and faculty on how to recognize signs of suicide, self-harm and violence.

 How SafeSchools Can Help Improve School Safety

-Our free, on-demand webinar presented by Dr. School Poland, provides School Violence Prevention Strategies and Lessons from the Frontlines.
+Our free, on-demand webinar presented by Dr. Scott Poland, provides School Violence Prevention Strategies and Lessons from the Frontlines.
 View webinar recording.

 Our SafeSchools Online Training System includes an Emergency Management category and Security category of courses that can help train your staff on important school safety topics, including:

 - Crime Prevention through Physical Security